 Although researchers don’t fully understand the connection between prostate cancer and diet, studies suggest that eating more of these foods can reduce your risk of prostate cancer:

-• Foods and/or dietary supplements containing Vitamin D (like milk), fortified soy beverages, egg yolks, and fish.
-Spending time in the sun helps your body naturally produce Vitamin D.
+- Foods or supplements with Vitamin D (milk, fortified soy, egg yolks, salmon, tuna).
+Time in the sun also helps your body produce Vitamin D naturally.

 Get moving